DanielBoye/DanielBoye/README.md

 # Hello 👋

-My name is Daniel Boye, a 16-year old Norwegian boy thats not like other 16-year olds
+My name is Daniel Boye, a 16-year old Norwegian boy

-I like crypto, privacy, linux and fighterjets

 You can find me on [LinkedIn](https://www.linkedin.com/in/danielboye/)